Goal Setting for Neurodivergent Individuals

 Every one of us may experience challenges with goal setting from time to time.
 It is a normal human experience.

-Traditional goal-setting methods often emphasize rigidity, which may not resonate with neurodivergent individuals.
-This focus on meeting precise criteria can also lead to anxiety.
+Focus on meeting precise criteria that can also lead to anxiety.

 When we try to set goals based on these narrow standards, this will normally lead to not completing the goal.
-Here are some examples of some rigid and unrealistic goals that society may place upon us:
+Example of a rigid goal:

 What is Neurodiversity?

-Traditional goal setting doesn’t take into account the concept of neurodiversity, which refers to the natural variation in the way each of us thinks, feels, acts, and interacts with the world.
-This is due to the fact that no two brains are structured the same way.
+Neurodiversity is the natural variation in the way each of us thinks, feels, acts, and interacts with the world, as no two brains are structured the same way.

-This term was coined in 2000 by Kassiane Asasumasu following the autistic rights movement in the 1990s, where she noticed that there were non-autistic individuals who functioned differently from the neurocognitive functioning considered “normal” by society.
+If your wiring diverges from the societal “norm,” you’re neurodivergent (ND), a term coined by Kassiane Asasumasu around the autistic rights movement when she noticed that there were non-autistic individuals who functioned differently.

 Autism